telent/paxton/README.md

 # Paxton

-A compositor for Wayland (written in/extensible using) Clojurescript
+A compositor for Wayland (written in/extensible using) Clojure.

 Doesn't work yet

 ```
 $ nix-shell
-[nix-shell:~/src/paxton]$ eval $repl paxton.cljs
-Could not load source-map support
+[nix-shell:~/src/paxton]$ boot repl
+...
+boot.user=> (paxton.core/-main)
 ```

+If you move the mouse around and hit keys you will see debugging spew which is (should be) in some way lightly correlated with your activity.

-In another winow you can now run e.g. `weston-terminal` which will render its initial window and then the whole thing hangs unresponsive
+In another winow you can now run e.g. `weston-terminal` which will render its initial window and let you type into it.
+Actual window management of any kind is still yet to be implemented.